 4. Gently fold the raspberries into the muffin batter.
 If you want to add in chocolate chips, add them here too.

-5. Measure out the muffin batter into muffin cases.
+5. Measure out the muffin batter into muffin cases in a muffin pan.

 Add an extra raspberry on top of the vegan muffins if you like!
-Then all you need to do is bake for around 15-20 minutes (until risen and golden, and a skewer comes out clean)
+Then all you need to do is bake for around 15-20 minutes (until risen and golden brown, and a skewer comes out clean)

 🍓Substitutions and Variations